-- Dictionaries are allowed only in the English, English as an Additional Language (EAL) and Languages written examinations and the GAT. - Dictionaries may be consulted during reading and writing time. - In the English and EAL written examinations and the GAT, you may use a printed English and/or bilingual dictionary. - In the written component of Languages examinations, you may use any printed monolingual and/or bilingual dictionary in one or two separate volumes. - Dictionaries must not contain any highlighting, annotation or tabs that are not part of the original publication. - A thesaurus, or a dictionary that contains a thesaurus in the same volume, is not permitted. - Dictionaries must not be shared between students during an examination or the GAT. - Electronic dictionaries are not permitted.
+- Dictionaries are allowed only in the English, English as an Additional Language (EAL) and Languages written examinations. - Dictionaries may be consulted during reading and writing time. - In the English and EAL written examinations, you may use a printed English and/or bilingual dictionary. - In the written component of Languages examinations, you may use any printed monolingual and/or bilingual dictionary in one or two separate volumes. - Dictionaries must not contain any highlighting, annotation or tabs that are not part of the original publication. - A thesaurus, or a dictionary that contains a thesaurus in the same volume, is not permitted. - Dictionaries must not be shared between students during an examination. - · Electronic dictionaries are not permitted.